Text by CLOT Magazine

-Jon Wozencroft, one of the founders of legendary experimental imprint Touch, developed his sound seminars in the late 1980s as a means of highlighting the potential of sound-related research and practice in art and design education.
-He is back with The Listening Eye, on 5th March 2020 at Iklectik in London.
+Jon Wozencroft, one of the founders of the legendary experimental imprint Touch, developed his sound seminars in the late 1980s to highlight the potential of sound-related research and practice in art and design education.
+He is back with The Listening Eye, on March 5, 2020, at Iklectik in London.

-Primarily, the seminars promote the art of listening and seek to rebalance the dominant bias of visual culture which favours the eye over the ear.
+The seminars primarily promote the art of listening and seek to rebalance the dominant bias of visual culture, favouring the eye over the ear.
 With the premise that listening both enhances one’s perceptual awareness and creates an oasis away from the continuous media input, they also aim to underline the power of sound and music as catalysts for change in a context in which recorded music has been progressively devalued in the digital environment.

 Each session follows a theme.
-The Listening Eye is a broad introduction to the ethos of the seminars, and the interplay between storytelling, composition and experimentation.
-They take place in a darkened room, an echo of the collective cinema experience, whilst being avowedly personal and involving.
+The Listening Eye is a broad introduction to the ethos of the seminars and the interplay between storytelling, composition and experimentation.
+They take place in a darkened room, echoing the collective cinema experience whilst being avowedly personal and involving.